rlmv/doc-signup/README.md

 Yay!
 Check out localhost:8000/signup.

-If you want to access the admin site at localhost:8000/admin, you need to log in to the site with SSO so that your information is in the database, and then run
+If you want to access the admin site (currently the only way to add trips) at localhost:8000/admin, you first need to visit /signup and login in via WebAuth (so that your information is in the database) and run

     python manage.py superuser <Your Full Name>

-Woohoo!
+This will give you superuser rights.

 todo:
 ----
+* allow leaders to submit trips
 * email notifications to leaders
 * styling
-* allow leader login - integrate with User framework
-* allow trippee login
 * produce 'This week' blitz from upcoming trips